Last Updated on

 Their Husky parents were bred to be working dogs, especially to pull sleds through the snowy terrain of Siberia.
 So they are built for power and endurance which means tons of energy.

-I mean, just look at this adorable guy trying to jump and scamper on those short little legs!
+I mean, just look at this adorable Corgi Husky trying to jump and scamper on those short little legs!

 Due to their high energy, you’ll definitely want a house with a yard.
-They need lots of exercise so that they don’t get bored and destructive.
+They need lots of exercises so that they don’t get bored and destructive.

-The 3 Most Common Horgi Health Risks and What You Can Do About Them
+The 3 Most Common Corgi Husky Mix Health Risks and What You Can Do About Them

 #1 Back Problems

 It’s partly caused by genetics but is often made worse by obesity or malnutrition.
-So a well-balanced diet and plenty of gentle exercise can keep it from becoming serious.
+So a well-balanced diet and fulfilling their exercise needs can keep it from becoming serious.

 #3 Degenerative Myelopathy